taidaesal/vulkano_tutorial/docs/section_6.md

     vec3 combined_color = (ambient_color + directional_color) * in_color;
     f_color = vec4(combined_color, 1.0);
 }
-"
+",
+        types_meta: {
+            use bytemuck::{Pod, Zeroable};

+            #[derive(Clone, Copy, Zeroable, Pod)]
         }
     }
+}
 ```

 It's a lot to take in, but we aren't introducing any concepts you haven't seen before.
-Just another uniform input and some extra data being passed between the two shaders
+Just another uniform input and some extra data being passed between the two shaders.
+One thing to note is that we have added a `types_meta` argument to our fragment shader macro.
+This is necessary to use uniform buffers with our fragment shader.

 #### Buffer and sub-buffer